rjust/defects4j/README.md

            |
            |--- core:          The modules of the core framework.
            |
+           |--- doc:           Scripts and templates for the html documentation.
+           |
            |--- lib:           Libraries used in the core framework.
            |
-           |--- util:          Util scripts used by Defects4J.
-           |
            |--- projects:      Project-specific resource files.
            |
            |--- test:          Scripts to test the framework.
+           |
+           |--- util:          Util scripts used by Defects4J.

 Versioning information
 ----------------------